NemeanGames/terragenesis-collapse/README.md

 - Hostility meter representing the increasing threat of zombie hordes.
 - Reactive events and narrative radio messages to enrich the storyline.
 - Multi‑zone meta‑progression: reclaimed zones grant permanent bonuses.
+- Micro cell drill-down: double-click a gentle land tile to open a 48×48 buildable grid with road and lot overlays.

 ## Getting Started